ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

     $ cordova plugin install ibm-mfp-push

-From your-app-root-folder, verify that the Cordova Core and Push plugin were installed successfully, using the following command.
+From your app root folder, verify that the Cordova Core and Push plugin were installed successfully, using the following command.

     $ cordova plugin list